SouadAli10/qa-assignment/docs/testing-report.md

 This report documents the findings from testing the Todo List API and its associated frontend application.
 The testing covered core functionality, security, performance, and user interface aspects.
 Several critical issues were identified along with implemented improvements.

 ## Critical Findings

+### Requirements  Consistency
+Severity: High

+Finding: The requirements for testing is not consistent across different repo documents and FE message.

+Impact: We do not have a clear information what is actually needed

 ### Authentication & Authorization Issues
 Severity: High